 The Goals, Objectives, Deliverables, and Expected Scholarly Products are directly related to the performance measures that demonstrate the results of the work completed.
-Applicants should visit OJP's Current Funding Opportunities page at https://ojp.gov/funding/Explore/CurrentFundingOpportunities.htm to view the specific reporting requirements for this grant program.

 Performance Measures

 OJP will require each successful applicant to submit regular performance data that demonstrate the results of the work carried out under the award (see "General Information about Post-Federal Award Reporting Requirements" in Section F. Federal Award Administration Information).